[Update 11 Nov 2019]

 Credit: @otobus__gezegeni on Instagram

 A more affordable option would be to take shuttle buses called HAVABUS which are operated by HAVAIST.
-You can take a bus from the New Istanbul Airport directly to Sultanahmet Square for 18TL.
+You can take a bus from the New Istanbul Airport or Sabiha Gokcen directly to Sultanahmet Square for 18TL.
 You'll need to

-on which attractions you'll visit, there's a high likelihood that you'll be taking the tram or metro - even if you're staying in Sultanahmet which is close to many of the sights, you'll still like be exploring other districts or attractions that are further away, such as Taksim Square and Istiklal Avenue in the Beyoğlu district, the Eminönü district (home to the Süleymaniye Mosque), and more.
+on which attractions you'll visit, there's a high likelihood that you'll be taking the tram or metro - even if you're staying in Sultanahmet which is close to many of the sights, you'll still likely be exploring other districts or attractions that are further away, such as Taksim Square and Istiklal Avenue in the Beyoğlu district, the Eminönü district (home to the Süleymaniye Mosque), and more.

 Credit: @yungiback on Instagram

 With that said, one way to save costs is to get an istanbulkart.
-This prepaid card (similar to Touch N' Go or EZ-Link) is used for all of Istanbul's public transport (including buses, trams, the metro, funiculars and even ferries).
+This prepaid card (similar to Touch N' Go or EZ-Link) is used for all of Istanbul's public transport including buses, trams, the metro, funiculars and even ferries.
 By purchasing the card, you can save costs on fares charged per ride (with one ride costing 2.60TL vs. the regular fare of 5TL).
 The card costs 6TL to buy and you can top it up with the amount you desire.
 You can get them at any istanbulkart yellow vending machines near any metro, tram or funicular station.
 Also, the cards can be shared among people (i.e. you don't have to buy one card for each person)!

 Kids under 6 years old can ride public transport for free!

 Please note that both the Blue Mosque and Hagia Sophia are currently under restorations, but you can still visit some parts of both compounds!

-You can purchase the pass at counters available at major museums including Topkapi Palace, Hagia Sophia, Istanbul Mosaic Museum, Museum
+You can purchase the local pass at counters available at major museums including Topkapi Palace, Hagia Sophia, Istanbul Mosaic Museum, Museum

 Most of Istanbul's museums are closed for one day of the week (which may differ from each other), so do check the opening days for the respective museums accordingly ahead of your planned visit.

 Credit: hamad m on Flickr

-Credit: @iancanfly on Instagram
+Credit: @hope537766 on Instagram

 6. FoodBeing a Muslim country, it's not difficult to find halal food in Turkey.
 Much of it is quite affordable too.
-If you're looking to avoid racking of food costs, it's probably best to stay
+If you're looking to avoid racking up food costs, it's probably best to stay

 Credit: @keremkuyululu on Instagram

 are ubiquitous in cities like Istanbul, especially around Taksim Square.
-These kebabs typically comprise of fresh cuts of either chicken, beef or lamb that have been slowly cooked to perfection on a rotisserie.
-Paired with fresh ingredients and rolled neatly into wrap they’re great at any time of the day.
+These kebabs typically comprise of fresh cuts of either chicken, beef or lamb that have been slow-cooked to perfection on a rotisserie.
+Paired with fresh ingredients and rolled neatly into a wrap, they’re great at any time of the day.

 (a type of bread that's also known as the Turkish equivalent to a bagel) and much more, you'll be spoilt for choice!
 We've rounded up a list of must-try Turkish street food

 flatbread, is prepared right in front of your eyes, topped with your favourite fillings and meat, and then sent to the wood-burning oven.
 The result?
-Piping hot flatbread with succulent meat and oozing cheese.
+Piping hot flatbread with succulent meat and oozing cheese.Address: